itm/spyglass/README.md

 It displays a set of sensor nodes at their location on a map, as well as arbitrary data sent by the nodes, e.g. connectivity status between nodes or aggregated data collected by the nodes' sensors.

-WISEBED Support: SpyGlass now supports the [WISEBED][wisebed] WSN testbeds!
+SpyGlass now supports the [WISEBED][wisebed] WSN testbeds!
 Simply connect to a running experiment from SpyGlass to use it as a packet source for your visualization.

 The SpyGlass application itself is a framework, designed to be extendable by plugins that visualize